-User Selected Safety Contour and Water Level Adjustment.
+Enhanced Safety Contour and Water Level Adjustment.

-User selected safety contour means the creation of the safety contour from bathymetric grid data based on a value set by the user.
-With ENCs the user sets a value for the safety contour, but if the exact fit is not found from the available depth information in the ENC then the safety contour defaults to the next deepest which can be substantially deeper than the value requested by the user.
+The term “Enhanced Safety Contour” means a safety contour created from bathymetric grid data using the value set by the user.
+With ENCs the user sets a value for the safety contour, but if a contour of that value is not found in the ENC then the safety contour defaults to the next deepest available contour which can be substantially deeper than the value requested by the user.

 Bathymetric grid data allows the user the ability to define a value and for the system to delineate areas of safe and unsafe water based on that value.
 The areas defined can then be used for the definition of safety contour and attendant alerts/indications.
 When this is done contextual ENC features with depth information are also substituted from the bathymetric grid to present the user a harmonised picture.